 In 2005, a $310.7 million expansion of the Colorado Convention Center was completed, doubling its size.

-On November 17, 2006, the Transportation Expansion Project (T-REX) was completed, which expanded highway lanes and introduced a light rail line from downtown to the south end of the metro area.
+On November 17, 2006, the Transportation Expansion Project (T-REX) for the southern I-25 corridor was completed.
+This project included wider and additional highway lanes, improved highway access and drainage, and a light rail line from downtown to the south end of the metro area.

-In 2006, Denver established a Major League Lacrosse team, the Denver Outlaws, and the Colorado Mammoth of the National Lacrosse League also won a championship.
+In 2006, Denver established a Major League Lacrosse team, the Denver Outlaws, who played in Empower Field at Mile High and won the Western Conference Championship.
+Also in 2006, the Colorado Mammoth of the National Lacrosse League won a championship.

 In 2006, Denver was recognized for the third year in a row as the best city for singles.